John Veverka & Associates

 All of the above certifications are based on both written exams, reviewing a video of JV conducting an interpretation training course, and personal interview (Canada).
 The NAI Certifications also require a review of interpretive products (examples of completed interpretive plans or training lesson plans).

-So scroll down to see what's new, and check out our 2010 projects and clients.
+Click on the tabs on the left to see what's new, and check out our current projects and clients.
 We do keep busy!
-The index on the left will take you to our LIBRARY and other pages as well.

 And when you search for - or interview - an Interpretive Consultant for a project, don't forget to ask the question of "what qualifies you to be one"?
 It's one of the most important questions you may ask, for the success of your project really may depend on that answer.